rhyno3117/MySQL-Udemy-Course/README.md

 # Project.1
 This project uses Faker which is a tool that allows you to create fake placeholder data to use.

+# JoinUs Project
-# JoinUs Project is project that uses Faker to create emails.
+Project that uses Faker to create emails.
 Code is built in backend to connect servers.
+Starts with node app.js